 I keep coming back to use the term "second part" of this teaching because I think it's vitally important to recognize that we have a dual role in our faith.
 All of us understand our role as guests at the great feast and banquet provided by Christ in his body and his blood - that Holy Communion is at the heart and foundation of our faith.
 But we need to understand that we are also hosts.
 We are called by Christ to invite others to this banquet on his behalf.
 We are not merely the guests addressed in the first part, we are the hosts addressed in the second part, and we need to understand that how we fulfill our role as hosts defines the nature of the humility we adopt in our role as guests.
-The key to the definition of our humbling ourselves lies in the nature of the invitations we offer to others.
+The key to the definition of our life-giving humbling ourselves lies in the nature of the invitation we offer to others.

 Now that puts an understanding on this passage that is somewhat different from the common understanding today, doesn't it?
-Far removed from the practicing of not only "I am not worthy" but "I am more not-worthy than you" in selected gatherings of friends, relatives, and others in the congregation is this understanding that we will find ultimate exaltation from Christ in offering invitations to come join us at his table to those who have no way to repay us.
-Just as there is no way that we can repay God for his gift of grace and mercy in Christ Jesus, yet we are invited to his table, we are expected in turn to freely invite others to the same table.
+Far removed from the practicing of "I am not worthy"

+or even worse "I am more not-worthy than you" in selected gatherings of friends, relatives, and others in the congregation is this understanding that we will find ultimate exaltation from Christ in offering invitations to come join us at his table to those who have no way to repay us.
+Just as there is no way that we can repay God for his gift of grace and mercy in Christ Jesus and yet we are invited to his table, we are expected in turn to freely invite others to the same table.
 We are not called to do it for recognition, or glory, or pats on the back, or congratulations, even though those feel awful good.
 Any gratitude for doing so is to God, not us.

 We are guests at the Lord's Table, but we are hosts also.
 We need to know that our place is here - and to help others know their place is here also.
-We don't need to wear fancy morning coats and adopt French accents but it would be appropriate if everyone who visits or attends here feels a welcome, special, and wanted guest.
+We don't need to pretend this is a five-star restaurant and wear fancy waiter's tails and morning coats or become all gushing and gooey.
+The banquet to which we are honoured to invite people in Christ's name is the ultimate dining experience because of God's grace.
+All that we are called to do is to ensure that everyone who visits or attends here feels welcome, feels special, and feels like a wanted guest.
 All we need do is humbly say, "Welcome, friend ... we're glad you've come ... here, have a good seat ... join us at this heavenly feast!"